compsocialscience/summer-institute/2022/jogja/apply.md

 ## How To Apply

-Applicants must submit the following documents: 1) curriculum vitae 2) research statement (1-3 pages; be sure you include your immediate plans after SICSS-Jogja)
+Applicants must submit the following documents:

+- curriculum vitae
+- a statement (1-3 pages).
+It should describe your research, interest in computational science science, and immediate plans after SICSS-Jogja.
-3) one writing sample (either published or unpublished, 35 pages max).
+- one writing sample (either published or unpublished, 35 pages max).
+Co-authored work is acceptable, but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author in your writing sample/statement.

 **In order to be guaranteed full consideration, all application materials must be submitted by Friday, March 18, 2022, 11:59 pm AoE (Anywhere on Earth).** All application materials must be submitted through \_\_\_\_\_.
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by May 2022, and will ask participants to confirm their participation very soon thereafter.